proxmox/proxmox-backup/docs/system-booting.rst

   :alt: systemd-boot screen

 Determining the bootloader from a running system might not be 100% accurate.
-The safest way is to run the following command:
+The most reliable way is to run the following command:

 .. code-block:: console